M0JXD/.textadept-M0JXD/README.md

-# My Textadept stuff
+# My (M0JXD's) ~/.textadept/

-A collection of things I use/modified for Textadept.
+My collection of things I use/modified for Textadept.
 There's:
 - Three Ayu-like themes, light, dark and term, which are made to match VSCode's highlighting guide better than the base16 ones.
 The dark one uses a pure black background.
 - My init.lua
 - A modified file_browser module